Blaine Robison, M.A.

 In his earthly ministry Yeshua was the preeminent servant of the Lord (Php 2:7), but besides Jacob other notable spiritual leaders are named, including Miriam (Luke 1:38), Simeon (Luke 2:29), Apollos (1Cor 3:5), Timothy (Php 1:1), Epaphras (Col 1:7), Tychicus (Col 4:7), Peter (2Pet 1:1), John (Rev 1:1) and particularly the apostle Paul (Rom 1:1). of God: Grk. theos, the God of Israel.
 In secular Greek writings a number of deities, always represented in anthropomorphic form, were called theos.
 In ancient polytheistic culture theos was not one omnipotent, omniscient, omnipresent, Creator and ruler of the universe and certainly not spirit as described in Scripture (John 4:24).
 In the LXX theos renders primarily Elohim (over 2300 times), but also the tetragrammaton YHVH (over 300 times).
 As with many other Greek words the LXX infused new meaning into theos (DNTT 2:67-70).

 and of the Lord: Grk. kurios may mean either (1) 'one in control through possession,' and therefore owner or master; or (2) 'one esteemed for authority or high status,' thus lord or master.
-In the LXX kurios occurs over 9,000 times, principally to translate Heb. words for God.
+In the LXX kurios occurs over 9,000 times.
 In the overwhelming majority of instances (over 6,000 times), kurios replaces the Hebrew tetragrammaton Yod-Hey-Vav-Hey.
-In addition, kurios stands in for the divine titles Adonai, Elohim, El and Eloah.
+In addition, kurios translates the divine title Adonai ("Lord").
 In contrast to its use for deity kurios also renders Heb. adon (owner, master) 310 times, 190 of which refer to men in general recognition of superiority (DNTT 2:511).

 Kurios is the principal title by which disciples and members of the public addressed Yeshua during his earthly ministry, over twice as many times as any other title (e.g., Rabbi, Teacher, Master).
 The frequent use of kurios to address Yeshua in the flesh would not have considered deity.
 Unbelieving Jews would have called him kurios out of respect.
 However, expectant Jews would call Yeshua adon because the Messiah would rule over Israel.
 Since "Lord" is here distinguished from "God," then the ordinary meaning of "master" is likely intended.